 They are sent to the most current address on file in Human Resources as of December 10th of the previous year.

 A: Please contact your payroll representative immediately.
 Depending upon the circumstances regarding your W-2, you may be charged an $8.50 replacement fee.

-- Contact your payroll representative.
+- Contact your You HR Representative.

 - To receive a duplicate W-2, complete the Duplicate W2 Wage and Tax Statement Request Form.

 Q: Who do I submit my address change to and when is the deadline in order to receive my W-2 at my new address?